 Academics

-Clark State Community College offers many degrees in areas ranging from agriculture and horticulture, to business, to social services, to engineering.
+Many degrees are offered in areas ranging from agriculture and horticulture, to business, to social services, to engineering.
 Matriculates may choose from a vast array of courses, covering the essentials of a number of fields and disciplines.
-Students may also utilize the credit they earn at Clark State Community College to transfer to one of Ohio’s four-year universities in pursuit of a Bachelor’s degree in their particular field of study.
-Clark State Community College also offers continuing education courses for adults interested in particular areas of study, or in furthering their business or computer knowledge.
+Students may also utilize the credit they earn here to transfer to one of Ohio’s four-year universities in pursuit of a Bachelor’s degree in their particular field of study.
+Continuing education courses for adults interested in particular areas of study are available, along with classes in business or computers to help people master skills in those areas.

 Most Popular Fields of Study